- Mausoleum Records’ 1986 blast of Belgian Heavy Metal fury

 Patrick Cogneaux – Sound Engineer

-Recorded at: Shiva Studios, Brussels, 1985
+Recorded at Shiva Studios, Brussels, December 1985

-Eric Philippe - Album artwork
+Eric Philippe – Album Artwork

-Jan Caes - Photographer
+Jan Caes – Back Cover Photography

 "Warhead: Speedway" races onto the scene with the 12" Vinyl LP Album, a testament to the prowess of one of Belgium's few Speed Metal bands.
 Released on Mausoleum Records, this album encapsulates the raw power and intensity that define Warhead's contribution to the Speed Metal genre.

-Learn moreMAUSOLEUM Records: Belgian keepers of a vast vinyl legacy.
+MAUSOLEUM Records: Belgian keepers of a vast vinyl legacy.
 Founded in 1980, their catalog spans heavy metal, hard rock, and punk.
 Discover rare gems, cult classics, and legendary artists.
 Dive into their discography and unearth the sonic treasures waiting to be spun.